yjcyxky/chat-publications/README.md

 1. What's the Long Covid? which papers mentioned it?
 Could you list all doi numbers of these papers?

 ```
-# Dolly
-The Long Covid was first mentioned in paper no. 2021, which is titled Incidence, co-occurrence, and evolution of long-COVID features: a 6-month retrospective cohort study of 273,618 survivors of COVID-19.
-The Long Covid is defined as the symptoms lasting more than 6 months after infection with COVID-19.
-The papers no. 2021, 2022, 2023, 2024, and 2025 mention the Long Covid and have the doi numbers 10.1007/s10654-022-00847-8, 2015–2016,  J. Am.
-Med.
-Assoc.
-325, 2015–2016,  and Eur.
-J. Epidemiol.  https://doi.org/10.1007/s10654-022-00847-8, respectively.

 # Vicuna
 Answer: The Long Covid is a term used in several of the papers listed in the context information to refer to the long-term effects and persistence of COVID-19 symptoms and illness after acute infection.
 The papers that mention the Long Covid are: